DUNE-DAQ/pocket/manifests/dqm/README.md

 ```
 From the main Makefile:

-Toggle installation of ERS by adding 'ers' to the $SERVICES variable:
+Toggle installation of DQM by adding 'dqm' to the $SERVICES variable:

 SERVICES=opmon,dqm make setup.local